 - Stir just until the dough ingredients are combined.
 Over-mixing can make the fry bread tough.

-- Store leftover fry bread in an airtight container at room temperature for up to 3 days.
+- Store leftovers in an airtight container at room temperature for up to 3 days.
 For best results, reheat in an air fryer.

 More Taco Recipes